Hoodland Emergency

 Who We Are and What’s the Plan?

-HECN has taught over 12 GMRS workshops in Welches.
+HECN has taught a dozen GMRS workshops in Welches.
 We may start workshops again in the Fall, 2025.
 You do not need a radio to attend a workshop.

-On June 28th we began framing a standard operating procedure for various types of emergency situations where there is no cell connectivity.
-Every member of the Network will be included in planning some consistent responses for us all.
+We’ve completed the work started on June 28th framing a standard operating procedure for various types of emergency situations where there is no cell connectivity.

 HECN.hoodlandcpo@gmail.com